jhoover4/personal-apps-config/README.md

 # Personal Apps Config

-Configuration for Digital Ocean Droplet for hosting personal backend apps.
+Configuration for hosting personal backend apps and other backend configuration.

-## Sites Available

-This folder will be symlinked to nginx folder in my droplet.

-## Docker Compose

-For managing services that
+# Run

+To run backend apps, follow these steps:

+1. Install podman in VM if its not already
+2. Create an `.env` file with `CODE_DIR` defined as the path to code where apps live with Dockerfiles.
+3. Run `make run-apps` to build and expose backend apps with nginx proxy and docker compose.